Bodybuilding

 I’m sure it had to do with the artistry of the human form when developed to an extreme level of fitness that must have appealed to my artistic sense.
 It was probably a combination of my interest in sports and the energy and passion I would try to capture in my work, that I quickly became interested in the bodybuilding lifestyle.
 The idea of shaping my own body just seemed so basic.
 Similar to how I would shape and form an image in a painting.

 To prepare for my first competition I found a protein supplement that I thought would be simple and cost effective.
-Beverly International Nutrition had been around since the early 60’s and still creating products from the golden era of bodybuilding, but with better science.
+Beverly International had been around since the early 60’s and still creating products from the golden era of bodybuilding, but with new scientific findings.
 They published a magazine to motivate and sell their products, featuring ordinarily people (their customers) who had successfully used their products and diet protocols to achieve success on the bodybuilding stage, although some clearly used some artificial supplements as well.
-Regardless, I put it in the back of my mind that one day I would be featured in that magazine.
+Regardless, I put it in the back of my mind that one day I would achieve my goals and be featured in that magazine.